-- Applicant must have been born outside the United States of America to non-American parents.
+- Have been born outside the United States of America to non-American parents.

 - Not be more than 38 years old as of December 31, 2022 (born on or after January 1, 1984).
 Exceptions will be made for applicants who were born on or after January 1, 1982 and experienced career interruptions due to caregiving, medical, military or parental leave.

-- Applicant must have earned a doctoral degree (MD, PhD, or equivalent);
+- Have earned a doctoral degree (MD, PhD, or equivalent).

-- Applicant must intend to pursue a professional career in the United States;
+- Intend to pursue a professional career in the United States.

-- Applicant must not be a past winner of the Vilcek Prize for Creative Promise.
+- Not be a past recipient of the Vilcek Prizes for Creative Promise.

 Application and Selection Process